james-jory/amazon-personalize-filter-rotator/README.md

 INCLUDE ItemID WHERE Items.published_date > 20211001
 ```

 As noted earlier, filters cannot be updated.
-Therefore we can't just change the filter expression of the filter.
-Instead, we have to create a new filter with a new expression, switch our application to use the new filter, and then delete the old filter.
+Therefore you can't just change the filter expression of the filter.
+Instead, you have to create a new filter with a new expression, switch your application to use the new filter, and then delete the old filter.
 This requires using a predictable naming standard for filters so applications can automatically switch to using the new filter without a coding change.
 Continuing with the creation timestamp theme, the filter name could be something like.

 ```
 filter-include-recent-items-20211101
 ```

-Assuming we want to rotate this filter each day, the next day's filter name would be `filter-include-recent-items-20211004`, then `filter-include-recent-items-20211005`, and so on.
+Assuming we want to rotate this filter each day, the next day's filter name would be `filter-include-recent-items-20211004`, then `filter-include-recent-items-20211005`, and so on as time passes.
+Since there are limits on how many active filters you can have at any time, you cannot precreate filters.
+Instead, this application will dynamically create new filters.
 What is needed is a template that defines the filter name that can be resolved when the rotation script runs.

 ```
 filter-include-recent-items-{{datetime_format(now,'%Y%m%d')}}